Online marketing is the art of making users aware of your website and how your business can help them. Identifying your target market is key.

 Natural Language: More and more people are going to be asking queries of mobile devices.
 You need to be able to optimize for the Who, What, When, Where, and Why queries that drive natural language search.
 You can rise above competitors by including in your meta description or on-page content: word strings that somebody would do on a voice-recognition search on a mobile phone — for example the search; prices for rv storage Albuquerque brings up client Taylor Ranch Self Storage, by virtue of having the phrase in the page’s text – but in a way that works for a human reader; “Looking for prices for RV Storage Albuquerque? .

 As another example; Here is a Google search for “Selling Records Albuquerque” featuring my client Nob Hill Music.
 We gained this result with the phrase “Selling Records Albuquerque?” on the top header section of every page.

 Google makes Structured Data a Ranking Factor: Structured data is a sort of Meta Data which talks to robots and can assist with appealing layouts in search results.
-At the recent State of Search Conference, Gary Illyes stated that Structured Data, especially using the JSON-LD standard, will be big in 2016.
+At the recent State of Search Conference, Gary Illyes stated that Structured Data, especially using the JSON-LD standard, continues to expand its reach to new sectors.
 He also went on to say that Rich Snippets, Knowledge Panels and Featured Snippets would be a focus point in the new year.

 Google reduced the size of ‘Local Packs’ (the short list of results near the top) from 7 to 3 results, which signals a push of small and medium businesses to a pay-to-play model, and reversing a trend of making it easier for the little guys to rank in local search.